Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Introduction

 \end{dasenumerate} \end{definition}

 In a companion paper~\cite{SpielmanTengSparsifier}, we present a randomized algorithm \texttt{Sparsify2} that produces sparsifiers of Laplacian matrices in expected nearly-linear time.
-As explained in Section~\ref{sec:background}, this construction can trivially be extended to all \sddm-matrices. \begin{theorem}[Sparsification] On input an $n\times n$ Laplacian matrix $A$ with $2m$ non-zero off-diagonal entries and a $p > 0$, \texttt{Sparsify2} runs in expected time $m \log (1/p) \log^{17} n$ and with probability at least $1-p$ produces a $c_{1} \log^{c_{2}} (n/p)$-sparsifier of $A$, for $c_{2} = 30$ and some absolute constant $c_{1} > 1$. \end{theorem}
+As explained in Section~\ref{sec:background}, this construction can trivially be extended to all \sddm-matrices. \begin{theorem}[Spectral Sparsification] On input an $n\times n$ Laplacian matrix $A$ with $2m$ nonzero off-diagonal entries and a $p > 0$, \texttt{Sparsify2} runs in expected time $O (m \log (1/p) \log^{17} n)$ and with probability at least $1-p$ produces a $c_{1} \log^{c_{2}} (n/p)$-sparsifier of $A$, for $c_{2} = 34$ and some absolute constant $c_{1} > 1$. \end{theorem}

-We parameterize this theorem by the constants $c_{1}$ and $c_{2}$ as we believe that they can be substantially improved.
-In particular, Spielman and Srivastava~\cite{SpielmanSrivastava} construct sparsifiers with $c_{2} = 1$, but these constructions require the solution of linear equations in Laplacian matrices, and so can not be used to help speed up the algorithms in this paper.
+Spielman and Srivastava~\cite{SpielmanSrivastava} construct sparsifiers with $c_{2} = 1$, but their construction requires the solution of linear equations in Laplacian matrices and so can not be used to help speed up the algorithms in this paper.
+Their algorithm can be made reasonably fast by using the linear systems solvers of Koutis, Miller and Peng~\cite{KMP2}.
 Batson, Spielman and Srivastava~\cite{BatsonSpielmanSrivastava} have proved that there exist sparsifiers that satisfy conditions $(a)$ through $(c)$ of Definition~\ref{def:sparsifier} with $c_{2} = 0$.